 Some practice pads come with a carrying bag that fits the practice pad and drum sticks, but not the stand.

 Practice drum pads are a useful extra to have when learning to play the drums.
 They allow you to not bother people while you learn and get a proper feel for drum position and correct technique.
-You’re no longer hindered by when you can have practice session based on when everyone is out of the house.
+You’re no longer hindered by when you can have practice sessions based on when everyone is out of the house.
 This is very freeing for new drummers who need as much practice as they can get.
 Good luck with your drumming and hopefully you’ll be playing in a successful band one day.